Alfred James Sapsed

 Wartime Service

 He was given the Regimental Number 12069 and posted to the 6th (Service) Battalion of the Bedfords which was in the 112th Brigade part of the 37th Division in VI Corps of the 3rd Army.
 He went to France in July 1915 with Stanley Herbert Leete, from whom he took over distribution of the Hitchin War Comforts Fund.
 He fought at Loos, on the Somme and at Albert and was killed in fighting at Arras.
-His Company Officer, Captain Blake, wrote that he was killed instantaneously by a piece of shrapnel when leading his platoon in a successful attack.
-Captain Blake had known him since the Battalion was formed at Aldershot and wrote that “he was always a cheerful, willing and gallant Serjeant who would be badly missed.”
+His Company Officer, Captain Dennis H. Blake wrote: “It is with deep regret that I have to inform you that your son, Sergeant A. J. Sapsed, was killed in action on April 9, instantaneously, by a piece of shrapnel, as he was leading his platoon in a very successful attack.
+I have known your son since the battalion was formed at Aldershot, and have watched him throughout his career in the army.
+He was always cheerful and willing, and was a gallant Sergeant who will be badly missed both by officers and men in the company.
+The whole company offer its deep sympathy in your great loss.”

 At the time of his death, the Battalion was engaged in the capture of La Bergere east of Arras, but in difficulty with considerable opposition from the Germans and especially from uncut wire.
 Casualties were heavy.